What is the meaning of incapacitated?

 If your permanent incapacity claim is approved, you can take out some or all of your superannuation account balance with us.

-If you need any help to process your early access claim or insurance claims, please get in touch so we can help you figure out your next steps.
+If you need any help to process your early access claim, please get in touch so we can help you figure out your next steps.